redux-form/redux-form/README.md

 ##### ---`handleChange : Function`

-> A function to call when the form field is blurred.
+> A function to call when the form field is changed.
 It expects to receive the [React SyntheticEvent](http://facebook.github.io/react/docs/events.html) and is meant to be passed to the form element's `onChange` prop.